vivaria/edisonrul.ing/README.md

 ## OFFERING TO THE SNAKE DEITY

 *   "Offering to the Snake Deity" targets 1 Reptile-Type monster you control and 2 cards your opponent controls.
-*   If an effect chained to "Offering to the Snake Deity" removes 1 of the targeted cards from the field, "Offering to the Snake Deity's" effect disappears.
+*   If an effect chained to "Offering to the Snake Deity" removes 1 of the targeted cards from the field, "Offering to the Snake Deity"'s effect disappears.
 *   If "Offering to the Snake Deity" targets a monster that is unaffected by the effects of Trap Cards, the other cards are still destroyed.